 Chad & cinnamon Nemec

 Chad and Cinnamon moved to Austin, TX in 1995.
-Their first restaurant experience began in 2011 and became a great success after being bought out in 2017 they brought their family to Bend/Redmond/Sisters for a vacation and came across the beautiful church that now houses Grace and Hammer.
+Their first restaurant experience began in 2011 and became a great success after being bought out in 2017 they brought their family to Central Oregon for a vacation and came across the beautiful church that now houses Grace and Hammer.
 Chad and Cinnamon believe helping others and community are principal elements to a healthy life and are glad to build in this community.